OfficialCodinary/telegraf-docs/guide/003-context-and-middleware.md

 ## Middleware in Telegraf

 ### Overview
-Middleware functions in Telegraf are functions that intercept incoming updates before reaching the designated handlers.
-They provide a way to execute code logic universally across different commands or events, allowing for preprocessing or handling specific actions for all incoming updates.
+Middleware functions in Telegraf are functions that intercept incoming updates before reaching the handlers.
+They provide a way to execute code logic globally for a bot, allowing for preprocessing or handling specific actions for all incoming updates.

 ### Usage
 Middleware functions are added to the Telegraf bot using the `use` method.
 They can perform various tasks like logging, authentication, modifying the context, or any other custom logic required for processing incoming updates.